mtjon/introduction-to-dsh/prerequisites.md

 - SSH: secure shell.
 A way to interact with remote systems (such as our VM).
 - Authentication: the VM only allows SSH connections from systems it knows.
 So, you'll need to authenticate.
 - A keypair authenticates you as a user.
 These files should start with `id_` followed by your name (`id_jan`), and consists of two parts:
   - A private key.
-You do _NOT_ share this, ever.
+You do _NOT_ share this
   - A public key, which you can share.
-This file tends to end in `.pub`
+This file tends to end in `.pub`.
+In our training, the public key is placed inside your VM